sagar-bei031/EmbeddedTutorials/_sources/getting_started/setup.rst.txt

    Comment=<Content>
    Exec=<path/to/executable>
    Icon=<path/to/icon>
+   startupWMClass=<startupWMClass>

+To check WMClass, run the executable directly from file.
+Run ``xprop | grep WM_CLASS`` on terminal.
+Click the executable window to get WM_CLASS message on terminal.

-Some applications which do not appear on application menu are:
+Some applications setup which do not appear on application menu are shown below.
+Update ``version`` and ``path`` correctly as your configuration.

 Arduino IDE
 ~~~~~~~~~~~

-Creat 'arduino-ide.desktop' file in ``~/.local/share/applications`` directory, and add the following content:
+Creat ``arduino-ide.desktop`` file in ``~/.local/share/applications`` directory, and add the following content:

 .. code-block::